AIandSocialGoodLab/SecurityGamePayoffManipulation/L0-norm/README.md

-Requires IBM ILOG CPLEX Optimization Studio 12.8+

 This repo contains the code for reproducing experiments for L0-norm case.

-Code corresponding to the algorithms introduced in the paper, with dependences.
+Correspondences and dependencies between the code and the algorithms introduced in the paper.

 - O(n^3):  polyTime.m  <-- randomSelect.m
 - MILP: oneMILP.m